Sports in Jacksonville: American football

 Football is by far the most popular sport in the Jacksonville area.
 The city is home to the Jacksonville Jaguars of the National Football League (NFL).
 The only major league-level sports team to play in Jacksonville, the Jaguars currently play in South Division of the NFL's American Football Conference (AFC).

 The Jaguars joined the NFL as an expansion team in 1995, along with the Carolina Panthers.
 In 1990, the NFL had announced it would expand by two teams, and Jacksonville entered the bidding war.
 Jacksonville was the smallest market among the bidders, and was considered the unlikeliest choice.
 However, in 1993, after a series of negotiations, the NFL announced that the second franchise would go to Jacksonville.
 The Jacksonville Jaguars play at TIAA Bank Field in downtown Jacksonville.
-The Jaguars have won four division championships, in 1998, 1999, 2017, and 2022, and they have made eight playoff appearances.
+The Jaguars have won five division championships, in 1998, 1999, 2017, 2022, and 2025 and they have made nine playoff appearances.

 Jacksonville hosted Super Bowl XXXIX in 2005.
 As the smallest metropolitan area to ever host a Super Bowl, special accommodations were necessary, such as the use of cruise ships as hotels.

 Jacksonville also has a number of amateur football teams, including the Jacksonville Dixie Blues, a women's football team in the Women's Football Alliance, and the Jacksonville Knights of the Florida Football Alliance.